Bones in the Human Body Video for Kids

-Human skeleton is something that gives shape to a person.
+The human skeleton is something that gives shape to a person.
 It is entirely made up of bones.
 Humans are born with 300 bones in their body.
-Over time these bones start fusing with each other and in adulthood we end up with 206 bones.
+Over time these bones start fusing with each other and in adulthood, we end up with 206 bones.
 Every 7 years human bones are slowly replaced over a period of approximately.
 14% of our body weight is made of the bones.
 They also produce red and white blood cells.
 The point where two bones meet or connect is known as a joint.
 Femur, the thigh bone is the longest bone in the human body.
-The stirrup bone located in the middle ear is the smallest bone of our body.
+The stirrup bone located in the middle ear is the smallest bone in our body.

 Quick Facts: –

 - The medical branch that includes the study of human bones is known as Orthopaedics.

 - Our hands and feet contain almost half of the total bones in the body.
 There are 27 bones in each hand and 26 bones in each foot.

 - The Ankle is the most commonly broken bone.

 - Osteoporosis the most common disease in humans related to bones.

 - The human face is made of total 14 bones.

 - Our skull has only one movable part that is the lower jaw bone called mandible.